sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 #### Easy WP SMTP Email Test

-On the Email Test page you can send a test email to your own email address, to make sure that your WordPress site is ready to send all outgoing emails.
+On the Email Test page you can send a test email to your own email address, using your configured mailer or SMTP service, to make sure that your WordPress site is ready to send all outgoing emails.

 Once you click the "Send Test Email" button, by default a predefined email template (HTML or plain text) will be sent.
 But if you prefer, you can also define your own subject and email content in the Email Test settings.